 According to a study on small businesses, seven out of ten close down within a decade.
 Only half survive for five years.

-This data tells us what we already know: the business world is tough.
+This data tells us what we already know: the business world is brutal.

-Here are just a few things you will learn in this article:
+Here are just a few things you will learn in this post:

 - why long-term goal-setting doesn’t work and what to do instead

 1. Mindset matters.